History of Frankfurt: 15th to the 17th century

-In the 18th century
+18th century

 The importance and status of the community at the beginning of the eighteenth century are indicated by the gracious reception accorded to the deputation that offered presents to Joseph I on his visit to Heidelberg in 1702.
 On January 14, 1711, a fire which broke out in the house of Rabbi Naphtali Cohen destroyed the synagogue together with nearly the whole Judengasse.
 The rabbi was accused of having caused the fire by cabalistic means and was forced to leave the city.
 The 8,000 homeless Jews found shelter either in the pest house or with compassionate Christians.
 The synagogue and the dwelling houses were speedily rebuilt, and the street was widened six feet.
 In 1715 the community issued an edict against luxury.
 From 1718 onward the "Residenten", or representatives of the community of Frankfurt at Vienna, were accorded official recognition.
 In 1721 part of the Judengasse was again destroyed by fire.
 About the same period, conflicts with the Shabbethaians (a messianic Jewish sect) caused excitement in the community.
 In consequence of the denunciation of a baptized Jew the edition of the Talmud published at Frankfurt and Amsterdam between the years 1714 and 1721 was confiscated; and certain prayer books were likewise seized on account of the "Alenu" prayer.
 The books were restored, however, on Aug.
 1, 1753, chiefly through the efforts of Moses Kann.